waynemoir/waynemoir.com/_posts/2010-08-18-standards-compliance.md

 ---
 title: Standards Compliance
-author: wayne.moir
 layout: default
 categories:
-- Asides
+- Web development
 tags:
 - Asides
 ---
-#
+# Standards Compliance

 > Never write anything but standards-compliant code: faster, more reliable, and you won’t have to fix it when new browsers come out. – [Smashing Magazine][1]